握りをとことん楽しむもよし、

 Closed:

 Take the A2 exit out of Tokyo Metro Ginza Station.
 Tokyo Kyukyodo should be on your right.
 Continue straight one block (you'll pass a Softbank store) and turn right after the Exitmelsa department store.
 Continue two blocks and turn left at Miwa, a jewely shop on the corner.
-Look for a building on the right that has a sign saying Ginza Kanawa, a Japanese restaurant, or a sign for Caminoia.
+Keep an eye out for the jewelry shop on the right, featuring the sign that reads 'Maison de NADIA.
 The new Ginza Sushi Aoki is located on the fourth floor of this building.

 Ginza Sushi Aoki